Caledonian MacBrayne: Future fleet

-It was expected that Isle of Islay would be delivered by the first quarter of 2025, with Loch Indaal following in the second quarter of 2025.
-Lochmor was expected to be delivered in the third quarter of the year, with Claymore following by the end of the year.
-However, in February 2025 the shipyard announced delays, with Isle of Islay not expected to be delivered until at least July 2025, and subsequent delays to the other three vessels.
-The shipyard blamed the impact of the war in Ukraine on steel supplies, Houthi attacks on vessels in the Red Sea, the 2023 Turkey–Syria earthquakes, a shortage of commissioning engineers, and snow and cold weather in Turkey for these delays.
-The date for delivery of Isle of Islay was later pushed back to September 2025, with the other vessels being expected to follow at six-month intervals.
+Loch Indaal was originally expected to be delivered in the second quarter of 2025, with Lochmor being completed in the third quarter of the year, and Claymore following by the end of the year.
+However, in February 2025 the shipyard announced delays, blaming the impact of the war in Ukraine on steel supplies, Houthi attacks on vessels in the Red Sea, the 2023 Turkey–Syria earthquakes, a shortage of commissioning engineers, and snow and cold weather in Turkey.
+As of September 2026, it was expected that Loch Indaal would be completed by October of that year, with Claymore and Lochmor being delivered in the first half of 2027.
+Transport Secretary Stephen Flynn also confirmed that total costs for all four vessels had risen by approximately £20M.